United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 # Translation Messages

-The plug-in allows translation of
+The plug-in allows the translation of

 | **Name** | **Default Text** |
 | :-- | :-- |